rolandkofler/matthew/README.md

 ### Description

 1. A player sends ether to the contract address
-2a.
+2.
+     a.
 If the amount is too low it fails
-2b.
+     b.
 If the amount at least +1 ETH is higher than the STAKE
-     and send within PERIOD since the last pay-in then the sender receives the last STAKE but pays in his STAKE.
+          and send within PERIOD since the last pay-in
+          then the sender receives the last STAKE but pays in his STAKE.
+     c.
+If the grace PERIOD is over and nobody increased the STAKE, the last STAKE wins all the Ether, except one.

 ```

                      1ΞΞΞΞΞΞΞΞΞ*Period over